UoB-COMSM0166/2025-group-11b/README.md

 ### 🔬 Choosing a Quantitative Evaluation Method

-While our Think Aloud sessions provided rich insights into **Defend Bristol**’s user experience, we also incorporated two standardized **quantitative** methods to validate and measure specific aspects of player perception:
+While our Think Aloud sessions provided rich insights into **Defend Bristol**’s user experience, we also incorporated a standardized quantitative method to validate and measure specific aspects of player perception:

 1. **NASA Task Load Index (NASA TLX)**
-2. **System Usability Scale (SUS)**

-These tools help us obtain numeric scores that allow for straightforward comparison between difficulty levels, interface iterations, or any other key design variations.
+This tool helps us obtain numeric scores that allow for straightforward comparison between difficulty levels, interface iterations, or any other key design variations.

 ---